-White Mountain is an epithermal gold exploration project located approximately 300km south-southwest of Salt Lake City and 25km southwest from the town of Milford in Utah, USA.
+White Mountain is an epithermal gold exploration project ~300km south-southwest of Salt Lake City and 25km southwest of Milford in Utah, USA.

-Alderan has completed ground magnetics over the area and reconnaissance geological check mapping and limited rock sampling.
-The mapping confirmed the geology, structure and alteration zones while the rock samples contained low gold grades typical of epithermal systems however mercury, silver and barium were elevated in some samples.
-The magnetics defined the trace of the Brimstone Fault and a number of additional structures.
+Alderan completed ground magnetics over the area and reconnaissance geological check mapping and limited rock sampling.
+The mapping confirmed the geology, structure and alteration zones while the rock sampling highlighted anomalous mercury, silver and barium and low gold grades typical of epithermal systems.
+The magnetics defined the trace of the Brimstone Fault and several additional structures.